Vox: Single Manual Continentals

 VoxSounde.jpg (27895 bytes)

 These internal paper tags are typically found only on Italian organs.
-This one does look a bit different from the typical Italian models, though.
-But the name "MARCONI A." is probably not British.
+This one does look a bit different from the typical Italian tags, but I'm pretty sure the name "MARCONI A." is not British.
 No idea who's signature that is.

 VoxSoundd.jpg (58313 bytes)